-This paper is organized as follows: In section 2, we demonstrate the basic ingredients for achieving the optimal coherent and incoherent quantum transport through two types of configurations with fixed vertices, along with making a comparison between them.
-Section 3 is devoted for describing the various useful harmonic deformations which can be occurred in the structure of configurations and explaining their effects on the respective efficiency of coherent and incoherent quantum transport.
-Finally, a brief conclusion is presented in section 4.
+This paper is organized as follows: In Sec.
+2, we demonstrate the basic ingredients for achieving the optimal coherent and incoherent quantum transport through two types of configurations with fixed vertices, along with making a comparison between them.
+Sec.
+3 is devoted to describe the various useful harmonic deformations, which can occur in the structure of configurations and to explain their effects on the respective efficiency of coherent and incoherent quantum transport.
+Finally, a brief conclusion is presented in Sec.
+4.